dweekly/docs/pages/integrations/mparticle-export.md

 ### What does it look like?

-Branch install events will appear as a **Custom Attribution Event** in mParticle.
+Branch install events will appear as a <notranslate>**Custom Attribution Event**</notranslate> in mParticle.
 You can then export Branch data to your other data sources.

 Branch install events are mapped as follows: